jig/lisp/README.md

-Derived from [kanaka/mal](https://github.com/kanaka/mal) Go implementation.
+Derived from `kanaka/mal` Go implementation.
-`kanaka/mal` is inspired on Clojure.
+`kanaka/mal` is a Clojure inspired Lisp interpreter.

 Keeping 100% backwards compatibility with `kanaka/mal`.
-There almost 100 implementations on almost 100 languages available on [kanaka/mal](https://github.com/kanaka/mal).
+There almost 100 implementations on almost 100 languages available on repository [kanaka/mal](https://github.com/kanaka/mal).

 This variant implementation is focused on reusability in Go projects.
 See [mal main](./cmd/mal) for an example on how to embed it in Go code.